Learn about hernia surgery and hernia surgery recovery

 We strongly encourage going on walks each day following surgery.
 We have found that patients that get moving earlier tend to have a quicker recovery.

-Almost 70% of our hernia patients will manage their post operative pain with a combination of Tylenol and Advil.
-You can stagger the timing of these medications, so that you are taking something every 4 hours.
+Almost 95% of our hernia patients will manage their post operative pain with a combination of Tylenol and Advil.
+You can alternate these or take them together every 6 hours around the clock, while you are awake.

-You will leave the hospital with a prescription for a narcotic medication, Vicodin, that you should take for pain not controlled by Tylenol and Advil.
+Less than 5% of our patients will leave the hospital with a prescription for an opioid analgesic.
 Please keep in mind that this medication can cause constipation, and has other side effects including nausea.
 You may not drive while taking this medication.
-You should try to avoid this medication if possible, but if you feel you need to take it, stop taking Tylenol.

 Icing the area can help with some pain management as well.
 Make sure you do not put the ice directly on your skin, and only ice for 20 minutes at a time with a 20 minute break in between sessions.